Senior Curriculum

 The curriculum follows the normal path to (I)GCSEs in Year 11 and A Levels in the Sixth Form, and every effort is made to teach according to pupils’ abilities, and to stretch the ablest well beyond the demands of the syllabus.

-The aim of the first three years in the Senior School is to provide a broad academic foundation that will stretch and challenge all pupils as well as prepare them for the subjects that they will go on to take at (I)GCSE and later at A Level.
+The aim of the first three years in the Senior School is to provide a broad academic foundation which will stretch and challenge all pupils as well as prepare them for the subjects that they will go on to take at I/GCSE and later at A Level.

-The KS3 curriculum includes English, Mathematics, Biology, Chemistry, Physics, French, German, Spanish, Religious Education, Geography, History, Music, Drama, Art, Textiles, Food and Nutrition, Physical Education and Computer Science.
-Provision is adapted to suit each year group, and there is an ongoing focus on curriculum review to ensure the best possible education and experience for pupils.
-Pupils also have one PSHE (Personal, Social and Health Education) lesson each a week.
+All girls usually study English, Mathematics, Biology, Chemistry, Physics, French, German, Spanish, Religious Education, Geography, History, Music, Drama, Art, Food and Nutrition, Physical Education and Computer Science.
+They also have one lesson a week of PSHE (Personal, Social and Health Education).

-All students study English Language, English Literature, Mathematics, Biology, Chemistry, Physics, Religious Education and a Modern Foreign Language (French, Spanish or German) for (I)GCSE.
+All students study seven core I/GCSEs in English Language, English Literature, Mathematics, Double Award Science (which includes Biology, Chemistry and Physics), Religious Education and a Modern Foreign Language (French, Spanish or German).

 In addition, each girl also chooses three other I/GCSE subjects: options include Geography, History, French, German, Spanish, Music, Drama, Art, Photography, Textiles, Food and Nutrition, Physical Education and Computer Science.
 There is also a non-exam option of Study Skills.